Vaishali Takkar

 Vaishali Takkar (15 July 1992 – 15 October 2022) was an Indian television actress.
-She was known for her portrayal as Anjali Bharadwaj in Sasural Simar Ka, Shivani Sharma in Super Sisters, Netra Singh Rathore in Vish Ya Amrit: Sitara and Ananya Mishra in Manmohini 2.
+She was known for her portrayal of Anjali Bharadwaj in Sasural Simar Ka and Sanjana in Yeh Rishta Kya Kehlata Hai.

 Early life

-Vaishali Takkar was born on 15 July 1992 in Ujjain, Madhya Pradesh to H.B Takkar and Annu Takkar.
-She had one brother named Neeraj Takkar (b.
-1996).
+Vaishali Takkar was born on 15 July 1992 in Ujjain, Madhya Pradesh, as the eldest daughter and child of the two children of H.B Takkar and Annu Takkar.
+She had a younger brother, Neeraj Takkar.

 Career

 Takkar's debut television series was Star Plus's longest running drama Yeh Rishta Kya Kehlata Hai in which she played Sanjana from 2015 to 2016.

 In 2016, she acted as Vrinda in Yeh Hai Aashiqui.

 From August 2016 to December 2017, she portrayed Anjali Bharadwaj in Colors TV's Sasural Simar Ka opposite Sidharth Shivpuri and Rohan Mehra.

 In 2018, she was cast as Shivani in SAB TV's Super Sisters.

 Next, she enacted the role of Netra in Colors TV's Vish Ya Amrit: Sitara opposite Arhaan Behll.

 From November 2019 to June 2020, Takkar portrayed Ananya/Mansi in Zee TV's Manmohini 2 alongside Karam Rajpal and Reyhna Malhotra.